Save It Festive, bite-sized meatballs stacked into charming edible Christmas trees, perfect for holiday gatherings.

 Calories 160 Total Fat 9 g Carbohydrates 7 g Protein 13 g (per serving two trees)

-Save It Add a festive touch with fresh herbs sprinkled on top before serving for extra color and flavor.
+Add a festive touch with fresh herbs sprinkled on top before serving for extra color and flavor.

 Common Questions About Recipes